espiat/acf-dynamic-select-json-ajax-in-repeater/README.md

 **Working with ACF > 5.7**

 Like WooCommerce:
-Orders -> repeater field for products
+Order -> has repeater field for products

 When selecting a product the prices automatically taken from the Product CPT to fill the price field in the repeater row.